 Pedestal sinks are a smart choice for small bathrooms that have limited space and cannot support a full-sized vanity.
 This is also a drawback of pedestal sinks.
 Many homeowners dislike the lack of counter space and storage that are inherent with their style.
 That is why we recommend pedestal sinks for powder rooms where ample storage is not necessary.

-Wall-mount bathroom sinks are similar to pedestal sinks, apart from their lack of pedestal.
+Wall-mount bathroom sinks, or console sinks, are similar to pedestal sinks, apart from their lack of pedestal.
 Instead, these sinks are mounted to the wall and the plumbing is either built into the wall behind the sink or exposed underneath.
 Wall-mount sinks are also typically made of porcelain or other ceramics in the home, and of stainless steel in commercial settings.

-Wall-mount sinks make it extremely easy to clean the floor beneath the sink and the sink itself, as most surfaces of the sink are easily accessed.
+Wall-mount sinks are great for space saving and make it extremely easy to clean the floor beneath the sink and the sink itself, as most surfaces of the sink are easily accessed.
 They do, however, require heavy bracing of the wall the sink is mounted to.
 We recommend having a professional install your wall-mount sink to avoid the sink ripping from the wall.

 As you can see in this bathroom, the floor below the wall-mount sink is easy to reach and clean.